apereo/cas/developer/Sec-Vuln-Response.md

   - Recommended guidelines for upgrades and applications of the patch.
 - At the end of a two-week grace period, a public security announcement is posted that should fully disclose the issue and nuances of the security patch or workarounds.

+### Trusted Contacts

 Please note that the CAS project cannot disclose details about the security issue and effects to private individuals without first verifying their identity and Apereo foundation membership status.
-If you consider yourself is a trusted contact for your institution who is registered and vetted by the Apereo foundation, please provide the project with enough background information so we can happily proceed to explain the details in a relaxed and trusted environment.
+If you consider yourself a trusted contact for your institution who is registered and vetted by the Apereo foundation, please provide the project with enough background information so we can happily proceed to explain the details in a relaxed and trusted environment.

 To learn more about how to become an Apereo foundation member and a registered trusted contact, please [contact Apereo directly](https://www.apereo.org)